crozone/FormatWith/README.md

 ## Tests:

-A testing project is included that covers basic functionality.
+A testing project is included that has coverage of most scenarios involving the three extension methods.
+The testing framework in use is xUnit.

 ## Performance: